ONNX Support

 If unspecified, no streaming transform is performed

-• The input shape of the model.
+• The input shapes of the model.
 This is required if the ONNX model has dynamic input shapes.
-Vollo requires that the shape of the input be known at compile-time:
+Vollo requires that the shapes of the inputs be known at compile-time:

-If the model has dynamic input shapes, the user must pass a fixed input shape
+If the model has dynamic input shapes, the user must pass fixed input shapes

 • Whether to elide all compute logic and generate a program with only IO logic.
 This is useful for determining IO latencies.